miriramire/ETL_AWS/README.md

 3. Create a feature to backup for each table and save it in the file system in AVRO format.
 4. Create a feature to restore a certain table with its backup.

 In order to achive the solution desired, I will work in AWS, where we will store our data in a `Landing` bucket.
-Then as soon as a `.xlsx` file is uploaded a `lambda` will be trigger and will convert `.xlsx` file into `.csv` and save it into a `Tranformed` bucket.
+Then as soon as a `.xlsx` file is uploaded, a `lambda` will be trigger, and will convert `.xlsx` file into `.csv`, then save it into a `Tranformed` bucket.
-Then a `crawler` will explore the `.csv` and will get the schema and will save the tables in `Glue`.
+After that, a `crawler` will explore the `.csv` data, and will get the schema to save the tables in `Glue`.
-After that a `Glue ETL` will run a `spark` script to store the data in Snowflake, and will store a `.avro` in `Backup` Bucket.
+Then a `Glue ETL` will run a `spark` script to store the data in Snowflake, and will store a `.avro` in `Backup` Bucket.
 `Glue ETL` can get the snowflake credentials and basic details from `Secrets Manager`.

 ![Diagram](Images/Globant_ETL.png)